 decorated table along with pens, paper and a small decorated basket or

 Ask the guests to write down how many

 candies or toys they think the container holds along with their name on

 colorful paper and then fold it and place in the basket.
 Before the

 party ends announce the winner.
 As the prize for guessing the closest

 number the candy goes home with the winner.

 See our Cat in

-the Hat party and Thing 1 & Thing 2
+and also the Thing 1 & Thing 2

 Dr. Seuss Party Games